markusloecher/markusloecher.github.io/_posts/2020-09-03-TroubleWithTED.md

 However, at about 8:45 into the talk, Matthew walks (no pun intended) on very thin ice:

-"*I could tell you about sleep loss and your cardiovascular system, and that **all it takes is one hour**.
+"I could tell you about sleep loss and your cardiovascular system, and that **all it takes is one hour**.
 Because there is a global experiment performed on 1.6 billion people across 70 countries twice a year, and it\'s called daylight saving time. <span style="color:red">**Now, in the spring, when we lose